opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

 of keypoints in a set of temporally related images, such as video streams or panorama series.

-``DynamicAdaptedFeatureDetector``  uses another detector such as FAST or SURF to do the dirty work, with the help of ``AdjusterAdapter`` .
+``DynamicAdaptedFeatureDetector``  uses another detector, such as FAST or SURF, to do the dirty work, with the help of ``AdjusterAdapter`` .
 If the detected number of features is not large enough, ``AdjusterAdapter`` adjusts the detection parameters so that the next detection